Shiva Balak Misra: Legacy

 Misra’s life bridges two worlds — the scientific frontier of paleontology and the grassroots struggle for rural education.
-His discovery at Mistaken Point reshaped global understanding of early life, while Bharatiya Gramin Vidyalaya continues to empower generations of rural children.
+His discovery at Mistaken Point changed global understanding of early life, while Bharatiya Gramin Vidyalaya continues to affect generations of rural children.

 He currently lives at Bharatiya Gramin Vidyalaya, the school he founded in Lucknow.
 His eldest son is journalist and storyteller Neelesh Misra, while his younger son Shailesh Misra is a software professional.